RedBearAK/toshy/README.md

 This section will list some common questions, issues and fixes/tweaks that may be necessary for different distros, desktops or devices (and are not yet handled by the Toshy installer or config file).

-### How do I know Toshy is working correctly?
+### How do I know Toshy is working correctly? (or, It sort of works but sort of doesn't, what's going on?)

 There are two levels to what the Toshy config does (just like Kinto, from which the base config file was taken).
 Level one is the shifting of some of the modifier keys.
-In most cases, even on an unsupported Wayland environment, the shifting of the modifier keys will work and some basic "global" shortcuts like cut/copy/paste will appear to work, and you'll be able to open new tabs and close them in a browser with the expected `Cmd` key shortcuts.
+In most cases, even on an unsupported Wayland environment, the shifting of the modifier keys will work and some basic "global" shortcuts like cut/copy/paste (X/C/V) will appear to work, and you'll be able to open new tabs and close them in a browser with the expected `Cmd` key shortcuts.
 This can create a false impression that the whole thing is "working" when it actually isn't.

-The second level of remapping is the group/class-specific (such as "in terminals") modmaps and keymaps, and then the true app-specific keymaps.
+The second level of remapping is the application group/class-specific modmaps and keymaps (such as "in terminals"), and then the true app-specific keymaps for individual applications (such as "in Firefox").
 These will either be working or not working.

-One simple check will be whether you can increase **_AND_** decrease the font size in a terminal window with the `Cmd+Equal` keys and `Cmd+Minus` keys, respectively.
-Ordinarily, increasing the font size in a terminal requires `Shift+Ctrl+Plus`, while decreasing the font size works without the `Shift` key with `Ctrl+Minus`.
-If the simpler shortcut works, you know two things: Your terminal's application class is recognized and found in the list of "terminals" in the config, and of course you also know that the app-specific matching on the window attributes (class and name/title) should be working in general throughout all applications.

-Another simple test, if you have Firefox installed, is if using the `Cmd+comma` shortcut (opens preferences in many macOS applications) opens a new tab and rapidly types the string "about:preferences" and then opens the Firefox preferences.
-If this works, it's a clear indication that the app-specific keymaps are working.
+One of the best simple tests, if you have Firefox installed, is if using the `Cmd+comma` shortcut (which opens preferences in many macOS applications) opens a new tab in Firefox, then rapidly types the string "about:preferences", and opens the Firefox preferences.
+If this works, or even if it just gets through typing the "about:preferences" in the address bar, it's a clear indication that the app-specific keymaps are working.
+Because this is only supposed to happen when a Firefox web browser window class is detected.

-If the Firefox test works, but the terminal test didn't do what was expected, then your terminal's class may not be in the list of "known" terminals in the config file.
-Try to identify it, and let us know what the attributes are.
+If you think app-specific remaps are working in general, but for some reason they aren't working in a specific app, the app's "class" may be different than expected by the config file.
+Try to identify it, and let us know what the "class" and "name" attributes are.

 In X11/Xorg environments, run this in a terminal, then click with the "cross" mouse cursor on the window you're trying to identify:

 ```sh
 xprop WM_CLASS _NET_WM_NAME